 Every veterinarian or other person who is called to examine or professionally attend any animal within the city having glanders or farcy, rabies, tuberculosis, or any other communicable disease shall, within 24 hours thereafter, report in writing to the department the following facts:

-- (1) The location of such the diseased animal.; - (2) The name and address of the owner of the animal thereof.;and - (3) The type and character of the disease.
+- The location of such diseased animal.

+- (2) The name and address of the owner thereof.

+- (3) The type and character of the disease.

 DIVISION 6.
 ENFORCEMENT